 Overview

-Mandatory sentences have been an increasing feature of Irish criminal legislation in the 21st century.
+Mandatory sentences were an increasing feature of Irish criminal legislation in the 21st century.
 Ireland has relatively few mandatory sentences.
 Murder has long since carried a mandatory life sentence irrespective of the circumstances.

 Certain drugs and firearms offences are subject to mandatory prison sentences of substantial duration.
 A “Section 15A” drug offender must be sentenced to at least 10 years.
 This applies to an adult convicted for possession for the purpose of sale or supply offence value where the value is more than €13,000.